AAB architects is a design-led practice based in north London, providing a proactive architectural service tailored to individual client needs.

 Jade Huang / Associate Architect

-Jade studied at the Welsh School of Architecture, The Cass School and at the Mackintosh School of Architecture where she was nominated for the RIBA’s silver medal.
+Jade studied at the Welsh School of Architecture, London Met and at the Mackintosh School of Architecture, where she was nominated for the RIBA’s silver medal.
 She became qualified with distinction in 2017.

 Before joining AAB architects, Jade gained experience on cultural & public projects with Stanton Williams Architects, as well as on bespoke residential projects at Paul Archer Design.
 She spent 6 months working in Beijing after her Part II qualification, and was recently shortlisted for the Scholar’s programme at the British School at Rome.

-Her other interests involve teaching and outreach, having taught workshops within secondary schools and at housing and homelessness charity Crisis.
-She has previously been on the panel of reviewers at the Glasgow School of Art and regularly volunteers with the Park Theatre.
+She teaches currently at the Welsh School of Architecture, and has previously worked with secondary schools and homelessness charity Crisis.
+She has taught at the Glasgow School of Art and regularly volunteers with the Park Theatre.